Social challenges

 What are our forthcoming actions?

-To find out the goals we are setting for the upcoming year to provide accessible, high-quality and proactive services, click here.
+To find out the goals we are setting for the upcoming year to provide accessible, high-quality and proactive services, see priority 1.2 actions.